buildingSMART/BCF-API/README.md

 The global default Topic authorizations are expressed in the project schema and when Topic(s) are requested with the query parameter "includeAuthorization" equal to "true" Topics will include an "authorization" field containing any local overrides for each Topic.

+### 4.2.9 Topic Identifiers

+Each topic has two identifiers:
+1. `guid` - machine-friendly, randomly generated and universally unique identifier.
+Both clients and servers must generate a `guid` when creating a topic using an RFC 4122 compliant UUID generator.
+The `guid` should be used in all client-server interactions to identify topics. <br>

+    `guid` examples: 420b24db-921c-46d6-9629-d529d130307f, 5139a00f-5cbd-4760-9e44-16cc4826aa5a
+2. `server_id` - a human-friendly identifier which is generated and controlled by the server.
+A `server_id` is project-unique:
+    No two topics in a given server and project may have the same `server_id`.
+However, topics in different projects on a given server may have identical `server_id`s. `server_id`s can't be changed using the API; BCF clients should display `server_id`s to users to make it easier to locate and discuss topics.<br>

+    `server_id` examples: 003490, ISSUE-01, CLASH-578

 ## 4.3 File Services